Quadratic knapsack problem: Dynamic programming algorithm

 Note on efficiency class: Clearly the running time of this algorithm is $O(Wn^2)$, based on the nested loop and the computation of the profit of new packing.
-This does not contradict the fact the QKP is NP-hard since W is not polynomial in the length of the input.
+This does not contradict the fact the QKP is NP-hard since W is not polynomial in the length of the input (and furthermore it provides no guarantee to reach the optimal solution).

 Revised dynamic programming algorithm

 Note that the previous algorithm requires $O(Wn^2)$ space for storing the current packing of items for all m,w, which may not be able to handle large-size problems.
 In fact, this can be easily improved by dropping the index m from $f(m,w)$ since all the computations depend only on the results from the preceding stage.